-Orange County is growing and with that growth the risk of wrongful death actions due to construction accidents, equipment malfunctions, fires and other accidents that are associated with a growing community increases.
-In each of these situations, there is the possibility that someone was liable for your loved one’s injury and, if so, that person or company should be held accountable for your loss.
+Orange County is growing and with that growth the risk of wrongful death actions due to construction accidents, equipment malfunctions, fires and other accidents that are associated with a growing community increase.
+In each of these situations, there is the possibility that someone was liable for your loved one's injury and, if so, that person or company should be held accountable for your loss.

 What do these cases accomplish?

 The sudden loss of a loved one is emotionally and financially devastating for the family.
 This is especially true when the loss could have been prevented or was the result of the negligence of another party.
 The first and foremost reason to sue the liable party is to hold the party accountable for its actions and make it take responsibility for the loss of your family member.
 This includes making the party compensate you for funeral and medical bills, loss of financial support, and the emotional pain and suffering caused by the loss of a family member.

 Second, holding wrongdoers accountable for their actions benefits society.
 By making individuals and companies liable for their negligent, careless, or reckless actions, you are sending a message that we, as a society, will not tolerate this type of behavior.
 You may also help prevent another family from suffering the loss of a loved one because your lawsuit results in the defendant changing their behavior, product or standard.
 For example, if a defective product caused the loss of your husband, your lawsuit may result in the product being removed from the market or changed so that it does not hurt anyone else.